- Debra Rienstra

 In 2002, Tarcher/Putnam published my first book, "Great with Child: On Becoming a Mother" , a meditative account of my third pregnancy and my son's first year.
 My second book appeared in February 2005, published by Jossey-Bass, called "So Much More: An Invitation to Christian Spirituality", it is a kind of imaginative orientation to the Christian faith.
 My editor describes the book as "a doorway for people to look through and see home."

-Presentations at Calvin College:Words Wear Out: How Writers Help Us Renew Religious Language
+Presentations at Calvin University:Words Wear Out: How Writers Help Us Renew Religious Language

 Part of the: January Series